urunium/Urunium.Redux/src/Urunium.Redux/Docs/index.md

 ### Store
 Store in redux is a global singleton that holds the latest state of the application.
 Unlike original flux implementation redux proposes use of single object tree to represent whole of application's state instead of using multiple stores.
-In Urunium.Redux, store implements `IStore<TState>` interface, where `TState` is the class representing state.
+In Urunium.Redux, store implements [IStore&lt;TState&gt;](http://uruniumredux.readthedocs.io/en/latest/Urunium.Redux/#interface-uruniumreduxistoretstate) interface, where `TState` is the class representing state.

 ### State